X

 Your goals will help you decide which type of certification or course to pursue.

-If you are totally new to DevOps and don't know where to start, you'll get the greatest benefit with an introductory course or certification.
-These will help you demonstrate to management that you can work in a DevOps environment even if you have not yet acquired expertise with specific DevOps-related tools the organization uses.
+If you are new to DevOps and don't know where to start, you'll get the greatest benefit with an introductory course or certification.
+These will help you demonstrate to management that you can work in a DevOps environment, even if you have not yet acquired expertise with the specific DevOps tools the organization uses.

 If you are already familiar with DevOps but want to sharpen your skills, an advanced general-purpose DevOps training course or certification is a good alternative.
-This approach is useful if you already work in DevOps but want to position yourself for a promotion to a role such as lead DevOps engineer.
+This approach is useful if you already work in DevOps but want to position yourself for a promotion to a lead DevOps engineer role.

 Finally, if your company uses a specific DevOps tool set, consider a DevOps course or certification that is tailored to the platforms or tools within it.
-A variety of DevOps courses and certifications are available for the major public cloud platforms as well as for popular DevOps-oriented tools, such as Jenkins and Kubernetes.
+A variety of DevOps courses and certifications are available for the major public cloud platforms and for popular DevOps tools, such as Jenkins and Kubernetes.

 How to prepare for a DevOps certification